learn-german-reading-2

 By reading German jokes, you’ll pick up a ton of useful, casual vocabulary and grammar that’ll help you sound like you learned the language in Germany rather than from a textbook.

-In addition to the laid-back content, a joke book offers you a quick power workout for your German by giving you access to short quips and jokes.
-That means when you only have five or 10 minutes to spare you can still feel like you learned something useful—because you did!
+In addition to the laid-back content, a joke book offers you a quick power workout for your German.
+Even when you only have 5 or 10 minutes to spare, you can still learn something useful!

 Can’t get enough German jokes?